DZakh/Smooth-smooth-scroll/README.md

 - Very lightweight - only _1.42 KB_
 - Works in all alive browsers (requires _4.73 KB_ of polyfills)
-- You can change parameters of scroll after the first activation with a bit of js and easily add new links.
+- You can change parameters of scroll after the first activation with a bit of js and easily add new links
 - It's built with `scrollIntoView` what gives a lot of advantages other smooth-scroll packages don't have:

   - It has good performance without weird jankiness and other bugs